 This channel uses formal language and is perhaps best for learners who want to get into academics or journalism, where this kind of English is common.

-The best thing about web series is that even if you get addicted, it might only take you an hour or so to watch an entire series!
+The best thing about web series is that even if you get addicted, it might only take you an hour or so to watch an entire series.

-So keep watching and keep learning!
+So keep watching and learning at the same time!